Skip to Content

 Lisa Strachan/Shutterstock

-These two shoulder months offer the best balance of good weather, manageable crowds, and fair prices, and they are consistently underestimated.
-May is one of the most underrated months to visit Riviera Maya.
-The dry season is technically ending, but rainfall is still infrequent and mostly limited to brief afternoon showers.
+These two shoulder months deliver the best overall balance of weather, crowds, and price, and both are consistently overlooked.
+May arrives as the dry season is technically winding down, but rainfall remains infrequent and largely limited to brief afternoon showers.

-Temperatures hover around 87-88°F, warm but not oppressive.
-Spring break has cleared out, summer families have not yet arrived, and resort rates drop noticeably.
-May also marks the beginning of whale shark season in the waters off Isla Mujeres and Holbox, which is one of the most extraordinary wildlife experiences in the entire region.
+Temperatures hover around 87 to 88°F: warm, but not yet oppressive.
+Spring break crowds have cleared out, summer travelers haven’t yet arrived, and resort rates drop noticeably.
+May also marks the start of whale shark season in the waters off Isla Mujeres and Holbox, one of the most remarkable wildlife encounters available anywhere in the region.

-November is the mirror image on the other side of the calendar.
-Hurricane season winds down, humidity drops steadily, and prices remain below high-season levels well into the month.
-Early November brings the Day of the Dead celebrations, which are genuinely worth experiencing.
-By mid-November, conditions are nearly as good as January with fewer tourists and better deals.
-If you can only visit once and budget matters, November deserves serious consideration.
+November mirrors May from the other side of the calendar.
+Hurricane season winds down, humidity drops steadily, and prices stay below high-season levels well into the month.
+Early November brings Day of the Dead observances, which are genuinely worth experiencing firsthand.
+By mid-November, conditions rival January’s, with noticeably fewer tourists and better rates.
+For travelers who can only make one trip and care about value, November deserves serious consideration.

 Paradise Bay beach pictured with nobody on it during the best time to visit Riviera Maya